Accessibility

 Who supports me through diagnosis?

-As a citizen of Wakefield District who has had a stroke or have a friend and/or family member who has, there are numerous ways you can get information and assistance to help you manage.
+If you have had a stroke, or know someone who has, there are many ways you can get information and assistance to help you manage.

 Outwood Stroke Club

-Outwood Stroke Club are a small group of stroke survivors and helpers who meet every other Thursday between 10.30am and 2.30pm.
+Outwood Stroke Club are a small group of stroke survivors and helpers.
+They meet every other Thursday between 10.30am and 2.30pm.

 They meet to chat, catch up with the news, and talk to other stroke survivors.